telerik/blazor-docs/components/gauge-radial/pointers.md

 # Radial Gauge Pointers

-The pointers mark the values on the scale.
+The Pointers mark the values on the scale.
 They constist of poiter arrow (called just "pointer" for brevity) and a pointer cap - the circle that marks the pointer center.
 You can customize poiters and pointer caps through the parameters they expose:

 * Pointer